rowanmac/rowanmac.github.io/pages/irishHistoryBrief.md

 permalink: /irishHistoryBrief/
 ---

-<div class="pageIntro">This is the list of issues for my bibliographic project, The Irish History Brief which is also hosted as a [newsletter on Substack](https://irishhistorybrief.substack.com/).
+<div class="pageIntro">This is the list of issues for my bibliographic project, The Irish History Brief which is also hosted as a <a href="https://irishhistorybrief.substack.com/">newsletter on Substack</a>.
 In late 2024 I was looking for up-to-date information about what was being published in Irish history and I discovered that there really wasn't any frequently updated database.
 Since then I have been keeping my own notes on what is published on a month-by-month basis.</div>

 ---